alexreg/typer/docs/tutorial/subcommands/callback-override.md

 ## Overriding the callback when adding a sub-Typer

-Lastly, you can override the callback defined anywhere else when adding a sub-Typer with `app.add_typer()` using the `callback` parameter.
+Lastly, you can override the callback defined anywhere else when adding a sub-Typer with `app.add_sub()` using the `callback` parameter.

 This has the highest priority: